-Grab is introducing authorization holds to verify customers’ payment methods.
+Grab is introducing authorization holds to verify consumers’ payment methods.
 Here’s what you need to know.

 Grab passengers can pay for rides with their credit or debit cards via GrabPay.
 To ensure our payment methods are secure, we’re introducing payment authorizations this month.
 Here’s what you need to know: